Karakul hat

 The cap is typically worn by Muslim men in Central and South Asia.
-It was worn by Amanullah Khan, the former king of Afghanistan, and Muhammad Ali Jinnah, the founding father of Pakistan.
-The karakul, which had distinguished all educated urban men since the beginning of the 20th century, has fallen out of fashion in Afghanistan and Pakistan.
+It was worn by Muhammad Ali Jinnah, the founding father of Pakistan, where it is known as the Jinnah cap.
+The karakul, which had distinguished all educated urban men since the beginning of the 20th century, has fallen out of fashion in Afghanistan, Bangladesh, India and Pakistan.

-Production

-The cap is made up of the fur of the Qaraqul or Karakul breed of sheep, which is found in the desert areas of Central Asia.
-The sheep have been named in connection to the city of Qorako‘l, a town in the Bukhara Region of Uzbekistan.
-Later, the cap became popular in Mazar Sharif, a city in Afghanistan, after which Uzbek craftsmen also brought the business to Pakistan.

-The type of wool from which these caps are made is popularly known as astar, astarkhan, broadtail, qaraqulcha and Irani menda.
-The literal meaning of Karakul, which is a Turkish word, is black wool.

-Design
+Design and production

 In terms of design, the cap is peaked and has several parts.
 It folds flat when taken off the head.
 The cap has been particularly popular among the Muslim population of Central and South Asia, however, there is no religious significance attached to it.

+The cap is made of the fur of the Qaraqul or Karakul breed of sheep, which is found in the desert areas of Central Asia.
+The sheep have been named in connection to the city of Qorakoʻl, a town in the Bukhara Region of Uzbekistan.
+Later, the cap gained popularity in Mazar-i-Sharif, a city in Afghanistan, after which Uzbek craftsmen introduced the craft to Pakistan.

-The fur is obtained from a newly-born sheep, which gives the cap its tough and curly texture as well as a specific pattern.
+The karakul fur is obtained from a newly-born sheep, which gives the cap its tough and curly texture as well as a specific pattern.
+The karakulcha (diminutive of "karakul"), a finer and more expensive material, is taken from lamb fetuses or miscarriages.

-Soviet Politburo hat

-In the Soviet Union, the karakul hat became very popular among Politburo members.
-It became common that Soviet leaders appeared in public, wearing this type of hat.
-The hat probably gained its prestige among Party leaders because it was an obligatory parade attribute of the tsar and Soviet generals.
-By wearing the karakul hat, Soviet leaders wanted to underline their high political status.
-In the Soviet Union this hat also took the nickname the pie-hat because it resembled traditional Russian pies.

-Karakul worn in Russia, or the Soviet Union, are cylindrical and are unlike the Gandhi cap (which is another type of hat of a different style, color and materials from the karakul) worn in South Asia.

 Kashmiri variations

 Karakul caps have been worn by Kashmiris for the past several decades.
 The Karakul cap is colloquially known as a "Karakuli" in the Kashmir Valley.
 The traditional headgear of the gentry in Kashmir has historically been the turban tied in a similar fashion to the Pashtun equivalent.

-The Karakul caps are popular amongst most of the mainstream politicians.
-It is quite common for a Kashmiri groom to wear a Karakul Cap as he waits at his in-laws house for his bride to accompany him home.